heavyk/meaningful-chaos/NEXT-STEPS.md

 ### redis module (c++ code)
-- build a redis module similar to neural-redis
 - use inner product for searches. for a small universe, it should be fast enough
-- make the universe static per database
 - force dimensions to be divisible by 16